sofalights/sofalights/README.md

 Hi, I’m @sofalights

 I’m looking to collaborate on spike prime

-How to reach me: nope. unless you want to collaborate on spike prime robots, building and coding then email :pham_cao_hai_phong@students.edu.sg
+How to reach me: nope. unless you want to collaborate on spike prime robots, building, and coding then email:pham_cao_hai_phong@students.edu.sg

 Pronouns: he/him

+how to python aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 <!---